 My analyst journey grew from standard reports, to editing these reports to make my own, and ultimately to creating my own reports and formulas from scratch.
 It was not a smooth journey.
 To (hopefully) make your journey easier than mine, I’d like to share several important lessons I learned the hard way about Eloqua Insight.

 1. Report & Agent CANNOT Share the Same Name

 I personally prefer to give related files the same name so that I can cross-reference between files if needed.
 On my hard drive, my Excel document can have the same name as my PowerPoint and Word documents in the same project, and there is no issue.
 In Eloqua, my campaign can share the same name as its email, form and landing page, and there is no issue.
 This is not the case with Eloqua Insight.

 I had hoped to keep a similar organization style in Insight to make it easier to search and lookup reports and their scheduling agent.
 Accordingly, I attempted to assign the same file name to my report and its scheduling agent.
-When I went to run the agent, I received the error message shown below:
+When I went to run the agent, I received this error message:

 Yes, Eloqua did give me a warning message before saving the agent, but I wrongfully assumed I was safe.
 Besides receiving this error message, my custom analysis report was gone since the agent overwrote it.